8th September 2018 - 9:00am to 5:00pm

 14.10-15.10: Publishing industry discussion with Bella Pearson, Publishing Director at David Fickling Books and Alysoun Owen, Editor of the Writers’ & Artists’ Yearbook and the Children's Writers & Artists' Yearbook.

-15.10-16.10: How to submit your work to an agent: practical tips from literary agents Lydia Silver and final agent TBC.
+15.10-16.10: How to submit your work to an agent: practical tips from literary agents Lydia Silver, Kate Nash and Elinor Cooper.
 Chaired by Alysoun Owen.

 16.10-17:00: Networking reception